Commerce Exam > Commerce Notes > Economics Class 12 > Short Answer Questions - National Income and Related Aggregates

 Ans.

-1. Income from owner occupied house to be included.
+1. Income from owner-occupied house to be included.

 3. Transfer income should not be included

-4. Interest on loans taken for production only to be included.
+4. Interest on loans taken for production is only to be included.
 Interest on loan taken for consumption expenditure is non-factor income and so not included.

 9. Precautions to be taken while calculations N.I under expenditure method.